Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: DFN-based Graph Partitioning

 \subsection{Multilevel DFN-based Graph Partitioning}

-We now propose a variant of the multilevel graph partitioning algorithm that takes advantage of the topology of a DFN.
+We now propose an application of the multilevel graph partitioning algorithm that takes advantage of the topology of a DFN.
 The basic idea behind the method is to perform the partitioning on a graph based on the topology of the DFN and then projecting the resulting partition onto the DFN mesh.
+In a variant of the method, this projection is used as the initial condition for the mesh partitioning as a final step in the algorithm.

-Hyman et al.~\cite{hyman2018identifying} showed that the graph representation $F$ defined by equations (\ref{eq:phi1}) and (\ref{eq:phi2}) is isomorphic to a DFN $\mathcal{F}$.
+Hyman et al.~\citep{hyman2018identifying} showed that the graph representation $F$ defined by equations (\ref{eq:phi1}) and (\ref{eq:phi2}) is isomorphic to a DFN $\mathcal{F}$.
 An implication of that is that for every partition of the graph based on the DFN $P(F)$, there is a corresponding unique partition of the DFN $P(\mathcal{F})$.
 This follows directly from the properties of the mapping $\phi$ being a bijection.
 Applying $\phi^{-1}$ to $P(F)$ defines a unique $P(\mathcal{F})$.
 Therefore, we can partition a DFN using this graph representation.
 However, we seek to partition the mesh of the DFN, not just the DFN.
 Let $G=(V_G,E_G)$ be the graph defined by the conforming Delaunay triangulation of the DFN.
 Note that with the exception of nodes along the lines of intersection in the DFN, every vertex $v \in V_G$ corresponds to a node in the mesh that resides on a single fracture $f_i \in F$.
 Let $f(v) = f_i$ be a function that returns the fracture on which the node corresponding to the vertex $v$ resides.
-For nodes on intersections between multiple fractures $f_i$ and $f_j$, let $f(v) = \min(f_i,f_j)$.
+For nodes on intersections between multiple fractures $f_i$ and $f_j$, let $f(v) = \min(f_i,f_j)$ where the minimum is taken over the fracture index.

 We define a mapping $\Pi: G \rightarrow F$ to the graph $F$